Outstaffing in Ukraine can be a very effective and cost-efficient way to develop a project or augment an existing in-house team.

 What is co-employment?

-Co-employment, or Outstaffing: responsibilities of the talent supplier and the Client
+Co-employment, or IT Outstaffing: responsibilities of the talent supplier and the Client

 Co-employment is an important type of work arrangement for enterprises to understand as independent contractors become an increasingly integral part of the workforce.
 How does co-employment work?
 Co-employment is a contractual agreement between a company and a PEO that allocates and divides employer responsibilities between the two.
 The contract is often called a client service agreement (CSA).
 In a co-employment agreement, your company's employees (also called worksite employees) are employed by two separate entities: